-Strong and healthy communities require public safety systems that meet their public safety needs.
-And governments that deliver safety services need meaningful guidance on how to best deliver them.
-Reimagining Public Safety (RPS) is an expansive effort to learn about, and support, jurisdictions redesigning public safety systems.
-Our goal is to support strong, healthy, and safe communities and end an overreliance on the police.
-We are learning in five cities – Minneapolis, Denver, San Francisco, Tucson, and Chicago – and leading a national effort to design new systems.
+Strong and healthy communities require public safety systems that meet their needs.
+And governments that deliver safety services need meaningful guidance on how best to deliver them.
+That’s where we come in.
+Reimagining Public Safety is a project of the Policing Project at New York University School of Law, designed to support strong, healthy, and safe communities, and end an overreliance on police.
+We are an expansive effort to learn about and support jurisdictions redesigning public safety systems.
+We are currently learning across several cities – Denver, San Francisco, Tucson, and Chicago – and leading a national effort to design new systems.

 All RPS efforts are built on a foundation of working with and learning from communities – especially Black and Brown communities and others most impacted by policing.
 Members of these communities have the lived experience that will best inform the new approaches that are needed to strengthen our public safety systems.